Ford Mustang: Sales fluctuation

-Second generation (1974–1978)
+Second generation (1974)

 Iacocca, who had been one of the forces behind the original Mustang, became president of Ford Motor Company in 1970, and ordered a smaller, more fuel-efficient Mustang for 1974.
 Initially, it was to be based on the Ford Maverick, but ultimately was based on the Ford Pinto subcompact.

 The new model, called the "Mustang II", was introduced on September 21, 1973, two months before the first 1973 oil crisis, and its reduced size allowed it to compete against successful imported sports coupes such as the Japanese Datsun 240Z, Toyota Celica and the European Ford Capri (then Ford-built in Germany and Britain, sold in U.S. by Mercury as a captive import car).
+The Mustang II also later competed against the Chevrolet Monza, Pontiac Sunbird, Oldsmobile Starfire and Buick Skyhawk.
 First-year sales were 385,993 cars, compared with the original Mustang's twelve-month sales record of 418,812.
 Ultimately, the Mustang II was an early example of downsizing that would take place among Detroit's Big Three during the "malaise era".

 Iacocca wanted the new car, which returned the Mustang to its 1965 model year predecessor in size, shape, and overall styling, to be finished to a high standard, saying it should be "a little jewel".
 Not only was it smaller than the original car, but it was also heavier, owing to the addition of equipment needed to meet new U.S. emission and safety regulations.
 Performance was reduced, and despite the car's new handling and engineering features the galloping mustang emblem "became a less muscular steed that seemed to be cantering".